-My muse, guiding us through the night, is America’s drinking poet, one-time NOLA resident, Charles Bukowski, who wrote about the flawed lives we all lead: “Getting drunk was good.
+The muse, guiding us through the night, is America’s drinking poet, Charles Bukowski: “Getting drunk was good.
 I decided that I would always like getting drunk.
 It took away the obvious and maybe if you could get away from the obvious often enough, you wouldn't become obvious yourself."

 A New Orleans local, Bremner has performed on three continents in theatres, jazz clubs and cabarets.
-He likes to say that he is love with songs that tell a story.
+He loves songs that tell a story.
 His eclectic and versatile recording career explores everything from the jazz classics of Gershwin and Rodgers and Hammerstein, pop ballads by Joni Mitchell and the Talking Heads, the French Chanson of Brel and Piaf, and the 1930's classics by Kurt Weill.

 NOLA Defender Magazine said: "he will have you close to tears one moment and laughing the next - an absolute joy to watch."

 Britain’s Sunday Times said: “Outstanding singing.
 It was sleazy.
 It was stirring.
 It was utterly memorable.”

 Songs from A Wine Stained Notebook can be performed in a living room or a mainstage theatre.